Azure/AppService/_posts/2022-08-16-A-Heavy-Lift.md

 One of the key architectural pieces of this system is our **FrontEndRole**.
 The **FrontEndRole** main purposes are:

-- Receiving traffic on HTTP/HTTPS from public virtual IP addresses associated with scale unit
+- Receiving traffic on HTTP/HTTPS from public virtual IP addresses associated with a scale unit
 - Terminating SSL if required
 - Determining which set of VMs are the origin-servers for the application (called Workers) and then routing to them